adamsbola/simple_shell/README.md

 'hello'
 'world'
 && - AND logical operator
-command1 && command2: command2 is executed if, and only if, command1 returns an exit status of zero.
+command1 && command2: is executed if, and only if, returns an exit status of zero.command2command1

 Example: